Credit Loans

 Your payment history is the record of all the on-time and late payments you owe to your creditors.
 Payment history is the essential part of your score; it gives potential lenders clear information about your ability to repay the money that you owe.

 Even if you have a bad score, a decent payment history may make the difference in a loan decision.
 Accounts sent to a collections agency can deduct as much as 100 points, so if you’re consistently paying bills late and discover that you have a poor credit score, this is probably the reason.
-This is why it’s essential always to pay your bills on time, all the time.
+This is why it’s essential to always pay your bills on time, all the time.

 Credit Utilization

-Credit utilization is the percentage of your available credit you’re using.
-For example, let’s say you have a credit card with a limit of $1,000.
-At the end of a month, you spent $300 on your card.
-That would make your credit utilization ratio 30 percent.
 Good credit scores have utilization rates at that level or below.
 Having credit readily available means that you can keep your debts under control, which is a plus for any lender to see.

 Credit History